Why you should write about a friend

-My grandmother wrote a loving poem in honor of her friend Martha Ellen Clark Gee (Aunt Ellen to us) entitled “Ellen of Virginia.”
+My grandmother wrote a loving poem in honor of her friend Ellen, which she called “Ellen of Virginia.”
 Much of her poem had to do with how heartbreaking it would be if her friend Ellen ever left Virginia.
 For my mother, also named Ellen, this was a very moving piece.
-She had always harbored doubts about leaving her home state of Virginia and living so far from her parents and was gratified to see that when she wasn’t able to be with her mother, a dear friend was.
+She had always harbored doubts about leaving her home state of Virginia and living so far from her parents.
+My mom was gratified to know that when she wasn’t able to be with her mother, a dear friend was.

-Writing about your feelings for a friend gives loved ones (your readers) insight into your development, regardless of whether it was a childhood or adult friendship.
-That doesn’t mean that you need to write about every friend you have, but consider writing about those friendship experiences that have helped mold you.
+When you write about a friend and your feeling for that person, it gives loved ones insight into your development, regardless of whether it was a childhood or adult friendship.
+You don’t need to write about every friend you have, but consider writing about those friendship experiences that have helped mold you.

 Beth, in the center, isn’t my biological sister, but note that we had matching night-gowns.

-Another reason to write about friends: The simple fact that our loved ones tend to love the people who we love.
-We can develop an affection for a near stranger, based only on their relationship to someone we love.
+Another reason to write about a friend: Our loved ones tend to love the people who we love.
+They can develop an affection for a near stranger, based only on that person’s relationship to you.